clintonium-119/gb-rp2350/README.md

 * MAX98357A DIN = GP9
 * MAX98357A BCLK = GP10
 * MAX98357A LRC = GP11
+* PSRAM_CS = 47 //This only required if you are using a Pico with PSRAM such as the Pimoroni Pico Plus 2 and enable PSRAM mode.

+Notes: You can change the default mapping of the pins by setting `CUSTOM_PIN_MAP=my_custom_pin_map.env` setting.
+Take a look at the `pin_mapping.env` file for a reference of all pin names.

 # Installing the firmware
 1. Install the latest stable version of Rust.